Cordula Ditz: Work

-In her diverse body of work, Ditz puts installation, sculpture, painting, performance, sound and video on an equal footing within a common frame of reference.
+In her work, Ditz puts installation, sculpture, painting, performance, sound and video on an equal footing within a common frame of reference.
 In her collage-like installations she explores how cultural constructions emphasize masculine power and exclude and silence women and other marginalized groups.
-Cordula Ditz's work scrutinizes the ways in which our ideas about gender roles and identity are con-structed, reiterated, and solidifed—the media play a salient role in this process—and how they inform our conscious as well as unconscious minds.
+Ditz's work scrutinizes the ways in which ideas about gender roles and identity are constructed, reiterated, and solidified—the media play a salient role in this process—and how they inform conscious as well as unconscious minds.
 To this purpose, she gathers materials she finds online and in books, magazines, and films and integrates them into paintings and videos in the form of collages or montages.
-The result is a rich imagery that is open about its genesis and performative nature in order to prompt re ection on media representation and the production of normative codifications.
+The result is imagery that is open about its genesis and performative nature in order to prompt reaction on media representation and the production of normative codifications.

 Aspects of oppression, impuissance, and loss of control in various forms associated with the stereotype of the helpless woman appear side by side with historic examples of resistance.
 Depictions of ghostly apparitions point to Spiritualism as practiced in nineteenth-century America, where being cast in the role of the medium capable of communication with spirits helped women raise their voices and publicly address issues of contemporary social and political relevance for the first time.
 Her artist's book 'I don't need a cloak to become invisible' was published by Spector Books, New York in 2022.